- Majors and Minors

 - Withdrawal from the MDDP is possible at any time.
 The student must initiate a request through their home unit.

 - Upon completion of the requirements of both colleges, students are granted concurrent degrees.
 The student must earn both degrees in the same degree period.
 If any degree requirement for either degree is lacking, neither degree will be awarded.
 The student must submit a separate Graduation Application through Wolverine Access to each school/college along with any other necessary documents.
 (In LSA, a Major Release/Senior Audit Form is required.)

 - Students must maintain good academic standing in both colleges to continue in the MDDP.

 Additional information can be found on the Undergraduate Dual Degree Approval Form.

 The Concurrent Undergraduate-Graduate Studies Program

 The Concurrent Undergraduate-Graduate Studies (CUGS) Program enables a few students each year to enroll simultaneously in LSA and the Rackham Graduate School and to apply a maximum of 15 credits toward both an undergraduate degree and a graduate degree.
-See the CUGS information sheet and election form for more information.
-The Center for Russian, East European, and Eurasian Studies also offers a Concurrent Undergraduate-Graduate Study Program.
+Additional information can be found on the Accelerated Master's (Undergraduate-Graduate) Degree Election Form.